 Let your AI code faster in a language made for it.
 Connect your app to popular AI agents.

-Thread-safe data structures for process coordination, caching, and session state.
+ACID-compliant, powerful thread-safe datastores for process coordination, caching, and session state.

 Sandbox mode restricts file access and uses virtual filesystem for safety.